 The PIC microcontrollers are one of the most popular 8-bit microcontrollers.
 Microchip has hundreds of different microcontrollers - from the tiny SOT23 package to 100-lead PLCC.
 They can run up to 80 Mhz and they can have up to 512 kByte internal flash memory.

 The PIC microcontrollers are one of the most popular 8-bit microcontrollers.
-Currently there are also a wide range of 16-bit and 32-bit PIC devices available.
+Currently there are also a wide range of 16-bit and 32-bit PIC microcontrollers available.

-A microchip has hundreds of different microcontrollers - from the tiny SOT23 package to the 100-lead PLCC.
+Microchip has hundreds of different PIC microcontrollers in their rich portfolio - from the tiny SOT23 package to the 100-lead PLCC.